I prostrate to my ennobling, impeccable lamas.

-(10) Anyone who has seen that (the laws of) behavioral cause and effect regarding all phenomena of samsara and nirvana are never fallacious, and who has had fall apart the sustaining supports of his or her (cognitions) aimed (at inherent existence), whatever they might have been, has entered the path pleasing to the Buddhas.
+(10) Anyone who has seen that (the laws of) behavioral cause and effect regarding all phenomena of samsara and nirvana are never fallacious, and who has had fall apart the focal supports of his or her (cognitions) aimed (at self-established existence), whatever they might have been, has entered the path pleasing to the Buddhas.

-(12) But when, not in alternation, but all together at once, your certitude from the mere sight of nonfallacious dependent arising causes all your ways of taking objects (as inherently existent) to fall apart, you have completed discerning the correct view.
+(12) But when, not in alternation, but all together at once, your certitude from the mere sight of non-fallacious dependent arising causes all your ways of taking objects (as being self-established) to fall apart, you have completed discerning the correct view.

 (13) Further, when you know how appearance eliminates the extreme of existence and voidness eliminates the extreme of non-existence, and how voidness dawns as cause and effect, you will never be stolen away by views that grasp for extremes.

 (14) When you have understood the points of these three principal aspects of the path, as they are, rely on solitude and, by generating the power of perseverance, quickly realize, my son, your immemorial goal.